mateusKoppe/basenote/README.md

 And open your browser in `resources/public/index.html`.
 You will not get live reloading, nor a REPL.

+## Server Running

+To start a web server for the application, run:

+    lein ring server

 ## License

 Copyright © 2014 FIXME